atheler/klang/README.md

 python3 setup.py test
 ```

+## Safety First
+As always when programming with sound: Unplug your headphones or be very sure of what you are doing!
+Also with low headphone volume bugs in the code can result in very unpleasant loud noises which could probably impair your hearing.
+Be careful!

 ## Klang Primer

-Klang provides various audio related blocks, which can be connected to each other to form a network.
-Every block can have multiple in- or output connections.
-Be connecting the various connections together we can define our network and then execute it with `run_klang(*blocks)`.
-This function only needs some blocks which are part of the network.
-Not all of them.
-It will deduce the remaing blocks through the network connections and determine an appropriate execution order.
+Klang provides various audio related blocks.
+Every block can have multiple in- and outputs and by connecting them with each other we can define our network.
+Once we are finished with patching we can run our network with by calling `run_klang(*blocks)`.
+This function only needs some blocks which belong to the network.
+It will then automatically discovers the other blocks of the network and deduce an appropriate block execution order.

 In the following script we create a 440 Hz sine oscillator which output gets send to the sound card.